ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Despite the fact that the notebook documents are plain text files, they use the JSON format in order to store a *complete*, *reproducible*, *one-to-one* copy of the state of the computational state as it is inside the Notebook app.
-All computations carried out, and the corresponding results obtained, are combined in a literate way, mixing them  with descriptive text, mathematics, and HTML 5 representations of objects.
+All computations carried out, and the corresponding results obtained, can be combined in a literate way, mixing them with descriptive text, mathematics, and HTML 5 representations of objects.

 Notebooks may easily be exported to a range of static formats, including HTML (for example, for blog posts), PDF and slide shows.